 Student Writing Guide

-The standard writing and citation style manual used at Regent College is Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations, 9th ed.
+This Guide provides you with the writing and citation style for writing papers at Regent College.
+Academic writing involves the examination, evaluation, and utilization of contributions of other people.
+However, whenever you use the contributions of others in your paper, you must acknowledge the author(s) of those contributions through citations and references; failure to do so, whether intentionally or accidentally, constitutes plagiarism.
+The citation manual used at Regent College is Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations, 9th ed.
 (2018).
 Turabian is a condensed version of the Chicago Manual of Style, 17th ed.
 (2017).
 Unless otherwise directed by a professor, students at Regent College are expected to follow Turabian.
 Individual professors may ask students to substitute another citation style (e.g., SBL).
 If in doubt, check with your professor or TA.

 Prewriting refers to the stages of the writing process prior to your first draft.
 This includes brainstorming, narrowing your topic, researching, considering your audience, and organizing your observations and notes.
 Keep in mind different strategies may work for you than for others as you begin formulating a thesis and a structure for your paper.
 You might consider colour coding your notes, mapping, or freewriting.
 Read more about possible approaches here.